Truk Lagoon: Dive Trips

 What exposure protection is required?

 It is our recommendation that you bring a FULL length suit.
 2mm or Fourth element thermocline gear.
 You will need the full length suit for scratch and abrasion protection.
-A scratch turns into a septic mess if untreated in the tropics and seeing you will be wet a lot of the time it doesn’t give your wounds time to heal properly, so if you protect yourself that is much better than having this festering mess on your body causing discomfort!
+A scratch can turn nasty if left untreated in the tropics and seeing you will be wet a lot of the time it doesn’t give your wounds time to heal properly.So if you protect yourself that is much better than having this festering mess on your body causing discomfort!
 Also bring some silk socks or Fourth Element thermocline socks to put under your booties.
 This will prevent rubbing and blisters forming.
+This is one of the commonest injuries in Truk – Blistering feet.
+So prevention is better than cure.

 What language Is spoken?